 The intern will progress through various clinical rotations such as cardiology, renal nutrition and enteral nutrition.
 All interns will learn how to accurately assess a patient's nutritional status through data collection, patient interviews, physical assessment and consultation with members of the health care team.

 Interns will also counsel outpatients and teach nutrition education classes.
 The clinical rotations end with staff relief in which the intern will assume total responsibility as the unit clinical dietitian (under the supervision of a Registered Dietitian Nutritionist).

 All interns will further their knowledge and managerial skills in food production, food distribution and cafeteria operations as they progress through the food service management rotations.
 UChicago Medicine Ingalls Memorial provides the opportunity to manage a large diverse food service operation, employing over 80 food service workers serving patients and employees, including catering functions.

 Appointment is based upon academics, work experiences, references, and communication skills (in descending order of importance).
-An overall grade point average of 3.0 is encouraged.
-Foreign transcripts must be evaluated by an acceptable agency.
+An overall grade point average of 3.0 is encouraged, however all applicants will be considered.
 Application materials will be accepted using the centralized application process.
 A $60 non-refundable application fee and form to denote specific concentration desired must be mailed to the program by the established deadline.
 See Application and Appointment section below for form.
 Application materials will not be returned.